Chiradzulu District: Government and administrative divisions

 Since the 2009 general election all of these constituencies have been represented by politicians from the Democratic Progressive Party.

 Notable people

+Harry Kambwiri Matecheta aka Reverend Harry (1870 – 1962) was born here he became the first African clergy and moderator in Malawi.
 Roseby Dinala was born here in 1937.
-She went on to be a leading Malawi Congress Party supporter to both Hastings Banda and Chakwera.
+She went on to be a leading Malawi Congress Party supporter to both Hastings Banda and President Chakwera.